A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Understand how social and financial performance can reinforce one another.

-Provide your board with regular social performance reports which contain data on the institution’s social goals.
-Ensure that these reports present information that is needed by the board to fulfil their SPM responsibilities and they are presented in a meaningful way.
+Provide the board with regular social performance reports which contain data on the provider’s social goals.
+Ensure that these reports present information that is needed by the board to fulfil their SEPM responsibilities and they are presented in a meaningful way.

 Report contents

-• Analysis of client dissatisfaction including: client retention40/feedback data or satisfaction surveys/exit survey data
+• Analysis of client dissatisfaction including: client retention/feedback data or satisfaction surveys/exit survey data

 • Analysis of the risk of client over-indebtedness